chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/settings/use-language.md

 ## Default Value

-The default value for this configuration is the locale defined on your machine.
+The default value for this configuration is the locale defined on your machine if it exists, falling back to English if there is no translation available.

 ## Availability